tomwebber96/binaryEcholocationClassification/README.md

 ```

 Next, run createVirEnv.bat.
 It will ask to be directed to your python installation.
 If unsure run *where python* in cmd or your anaconda installation.
 Python's Pip installation may require admin rights.

+### For storing individual predictions:
+Currently to store individual predictions, .pgdf's must be saved as .mat files, which are processed, and new .mat files saved with normalized waveforms and predictions.
+Generate .mat file copies of .pgdf's.
+See IGNORE/pgdf_to_mat.m

+### For predicting off .pgdf's directly:
+Use the batch script *runClassifier_PGDF* to work from .pgdf's directly without the need for converting to .mat files.
+Currently no logging of individual predictions is supported.
+Some pypamguard warning do appear but this doesnt affect predictions or storing 5 min bins in the .csv.
+Updates may take place which will aim to produce files that store normalized waveforms with predictions.

-runClassifer.bat will then ask for which model you want to select, 96kHz or 250kHz.
+Run either the runClassifer.bat (for .mat files with individual predictions output) or the runClassifier_PGDF (for bypassing need for creating .mat files).
+It will ask for which model you want to select, 96kHz or 250kHz.
 Select option 1 or 2.
 Any errors should become obvious and most likely due to the python installation on the system.

 The .bat file will create a new folder called classified with a copy of the .mat files with the suffix_classified, containing a normalised copy of the waveforms and individual prediction scores.
 It will also generate a .csv file with a mean classification score in 5-minute time bins.